Chart Color Schemes

 Population growth drivers in Miami are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Miami's population is estimated at around 8,326 as of Nov 2025.
-This reflects an increase of 881 people (11.8%) since the 2021 Census, which reported a population of 7,445 people.
-The change is inferred from the resident population of 8,313, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 142 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,775 persons per square kilometer, placing Miami in the upper quartile relative to national locations assessed by AreaSearch.
-Miami's 11.8% growth since the 2021 census exceeded the non-metro area (8.8%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 54.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch validation, Miami's estimated population is around 8,335 as of Feb 2026.
+This reflects an increase of 890 people since the 2021 Census, which reported a population of 7,445.
+The change was inferred from AreaSearch's resident population estimate of 8,313 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This population level equates to a density ratio of 2,778 persons per square kilometer, placing Miami in the upper quartile relative to national locations assessed by AreaSearch.
+Miami's growth rate of 12.0% since the 2021 Census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 54.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering the projected demographic shifts, an above median population growth of non-metropolitan areas nationally is projected, with Miami expected to grow by 1,793 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
+Considering projected demographic shifts, an above median population growth of non-metropolitan areas nationally is projected for Miami, expected to grow by 1,793 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.2% over the 17 years.

 Frequently Asked Questions - Population